-- A. A petition for authority to retain an attorney to pursue litigation must contain an allegation regarding counsel to be retained, the hourly rate or contingent fee agreement, the service to be provided, and a prospective amount that will be required for litigation. - B. If it appears that additional funds will be required over the amount allowed by the court on the initial petition, a subsequent petition must be set for hearing requesting an additional amount including the necessity for further funds, the amount spent to date, and for what services. - C. The Petition must be accompanied by a declaration by counsel detailing why the fees are properly a charge against the estate or trust, rather than a personal charge against the Petitioner.
+- A. A petition for authority to retain an attorney to pursue litigation must contain an allegation regarding counsel to be retained, the hourly rate or contingent fee agreement, the service to be provided, and a prospective amount that will be required for litigation. - B. If it appears that additional funds will be required over the amount allowed by the court on the initial petition, a subsequent petition must be set for hearing requesting an additional amount including the necessity for further funds, the amount spent to date, and for what services. - C. The petition must be accompanied by a declaration by counsel detailing why the fees are properly a charge against the estate or trust, rather than a personal charge against the petitioner.
 See Whittlesey v.
 Aiello (2002) 104 Cal.App.4th 1221 and Terry v.
-Conlan (2005) 131 Cal.App.4th 1445.
+Conlan (2005) 131 Cal.App.4th 1445. - D. The proposed fee agreement must be attached to the petition.
 (Adopted 7/1/2002; Renum.
-1/1/2006; Rev. 1/1/2007)
+1/1/2006; Rev. 1/1/2007; Rev. 1/1/2021)